 Five Cat Pain Tips:

-- Cats often hide their pain so telltale signs can be subtle.
+- Cats often hide their pain, so look for subtle signs.

 - Cats in pain are more likely to bite, so be careful!